AbdulRahmanAzam/PF-Project/readme.md

 Minimax algo and Evaluation for tic tac toe

 #### S. Sara Ali:
-Functions in tic tac toe and Euessing the number game
+Functions in tic tac toe and Guessing the number game

 #### Adina Faraz:
 Rock paper scissors and Functions for tic tac toe